CustomTypeOne/LoopPatches/README.md

 <a href="/img/looppatches-settings-bundle.svg"><img src="/img/looppatches-settings-bundle.svg?raw=true" alt="Image showing the Xcode window as user drags Settings.bundle into place" width="750"></a>

-* Optional, check the modified files inside Xcode (instructions below)
+* Optional, check the modified files inside Xcode using [Confirm the Patch Code Before Building](#confirm-the-patch-code-before-building)

-### Ready to build with LoopPatches:
+### Build with LoopPatches

 1. Click on Square Block to the left of the Build arrow in Xcode if it exists
     * The Square Block just means Xcode is connected to the Simulator and the simulator is running